Darnix-a/maze-solving-algorithm/README.md

 A sophisticated React-based visualization and comparison tool for a novel gradient field pathfinding algorithm with physics-inspired mechanics and guaranteed completeness fallback.

-# Manages to beat BFS in some mazes!
+# Manages to beat BFS in most mazes!

 ![screenshot of comparison](https://github.com/Darnix-a/warp-maze-solver/blob/main/Comparison%20screenshot.png)